Resolving Atlas Divergence in Connectomes: A Lightweight Domain Adaptation Approach Using Optimal Transport

 Method

-workflow Flowchart of our method. a, Learning mapping between atlases with optimal transport.
+workflow Figure 1.
+Flowchart of our method. a, Learning mapping between atlases with optimal transport.
 Node-wise timeseries data yields transportation matrices at each timepoint, with the average providing the final mapping.
 When only connectomes are available, node mapping is learned through graph matching. b, Decomposing the source atlas connectome into node factors, transported to the target space using the mapping learned in a for estimating target connectomes.

 Optimal transport of node timeseries